 Some examples of these types of tasks include:

 - testing and debugging code to understand how it works (when a developer encounters new code in a system)

 - configuring and setting up an environment

-- implementing tools or processes that are only understood by a select few
+- implementing a tool or software development process that is only understood by a select few

 - writing unit tests that aren‘t representative of functional areas

 - ranting at the water cooler about some legacy code